lakshyarao22/alexa/macOS-Quick-Start-Guide.md

      ./configure --disable-mac-universal && make
      ```

 5. A handful of python libraries, including pip and flask, are required to run the local auth server.
-Run this command to install pip (will prompt for your password):
+Run this command to install pip if it's not already installed (will prompt for your password):

     ```
     sudo easy_install pip